 Prediction is very difficult, especially if it’s about the future.
 Niels Bohr

 We are in the middle of a technological revolution that is fundamentally altering the way we live, work and relate to one another.
 How can we prepare our young people for the complex 21st century?
 Acquiring content knowledge alone is no longer enough.
-Students must be given opportunities to determine knowledge and meaning for themselves, transforming them from passive recipients of information to active participants in the learning process.
 We aim to prepare students for the future by developing the characteristics that are necessary to negotiate our ever changing world.
 Confidence and self-awareness to counteract being told what you like from social media and targeted advertising, critical thinking to be able to distinguish fake news from real and emotional intelligence and cognitive flexibility to be able to manage change and work collaboratively across various disciplines.

 The need to develop these key skills in addition to content knowledge is supported at national level and outlined by the DES in a number of key documents that form the basis of our teaching and learning policies – the Junior Cycle Framework, Looking at Our School and the Digital Learning Framework.
 In Sandymount Park, learning and teaching is enhanced with the use of iPad and O365.
 Students are encouraged to work collaboratively and independently, developing metacognitive skills to enable them to become self directed learners.
 Technology is harnessed to enhance the human to human contact that is essential to learning.
 Office 365 is our Virtual Learning Environment and is used by students and teachers to explore, create, collaborate, assess, reflect, give feedback and access and store information.